Sai-Moen/TMInterface-AS-SaiMoen/site/blog/bf_intuition/bf_intuition.md

 In any case, at some point bruteforce will get locked into a certain local optimum, so you better set it up with a base run and settings so that it finds a good one.

+Bruteforce 'locking' itself into a specific run also has to do with what it does to your inputs, but this is a topic for another time...

 ## Relation To Settings

 To preface, here is a short definition for 'bruteforce controller' (also known as validation handler):
-A mode which can basically do anything in the simulation context, e.g. Bruteforce, Incremental, etc.
+A mode which can basically do anything in the simulation context, e.g. Bruteforce, Incremental, DrawFuture, etc.

 This part covers the Input Modification settings found in the built-in bruteforce controller.
 I might also phrase things using the 'walking' anology from earlier.